lbl-srg/soep/doc-design/source/useCases.rst

 ---------------------------  ---------------------------------------------------
 5.1                          Rather than selecting a single component for
-                             editing in the `Schematic Editor`, a user could select multiple OS components (that are connected), and they would then be grouped to form one Modelica model.
+                             editing in the `Schematic Editor`, a user could select multiple OpenStudio components
+                             (that are connected), and they would then be grouped to form one Modelica model.
 The grouping would essentially consist of writing ``connect``
                              statements between the ports of the components.
 ===========================  ===================================================